-Description: Designed to be filled with plist dict values, describing memory areas exclusive to specific firmware and hardware functioning, which should not be used by the operating system.
-Examples of such memory regions could be the second 256 MB corrupted by the Intel HD 3000 or an area with faulty RAM.
+Description: Designed to be filled with plist dict values, describing memory areas exquisite to particular firmware and hardware functioning, which should not be used by the operating system.
+An example of such memory region could be second 256 MB corrupted by Intel HD 3000 or an area with faulty RAM.
 See the ReservedMemory Properties section below.